Hybrid tooling = Maximum efficiency

 Software User Group

 Marc Freebrey, Marketing Manager for Vero explains that the Pforzheim area is unique in that there are a highly concentrated number of progressive die companies producing the same type of micro components.
 “Many of the companies work together to define the CAD standards and the products they use to ensure maximum productivity.
-Historically, the companies have used a combination of CADDA (2D system), ME10 and NX or Pro-E. However the industry trend has been to move towards a dedicated CADCAM system for mold and die - and the product of choice is VISI.
+Historically, the companies have used a combination of CADDA (2D system), ME10 and NX or Pro-E. However the industry trend has been to move towards a dedicated CADCAM system for mould and die - and the product of choice is VISI.
 A customer user group has been established where the users are able to vote on their particular needs and define the priority of items put forward to development.
 This intimate relationship between customer and software provider ensures the product remains focussed on the market requirements and provides the user with an opportunity to help define future developments.”